c4dm/qm-vamp-plugins/README.txt

 		on Acoustics, Speech and Signal Processing (ICASSP 2005), Vol. 3, pp241-244 Philadelphia, USA, March 19-23, 2005.

-This plugin analyses a single channel of audio and estimates the locations of metrical beats and the resulting tempo of the music.
+The Tempo and Beat Tracker plugin analyses a single channel of audio and estimates the locations of metrical beats and the resulting tempo.

 It has three outputs: the beat positions, an ongoing estimate of tempo where available, and the onset detection function used in estimating